-Effective due diligence involves regular assessment, including review of concerns raised through our grievance reporting mechanisms and supplier reporting through the NDPE Sugar Initiative.
+Effective due diligence involves regular assessment, including review of concerns raised through our grievance reporting mechanisms and supplier reporting through the NDPE Sugar Initiative (WSPL's program for implementation of the NDPE Sugar Policy).

-Where a supplier is identified to have a higher risk of modern slavery, we may engage the supplier and initiate an action plan with them.
-We recognise our responsibility to proactively engage with suppliers and other relevant stakeholders to address the possibility of modern slavery where such a risk is identified.
+Under the NDPE Sugar Initiative, all suppliers are required to report compliance to the NDPE Sugar Policy via an online platform called the Supplier Reporting Tool (SRT)5.
+Based on this data collected, the platform also looks at level of localized risk on sustainability elements, including human rights, and modern slavery components.
+Where a supplier is identified to have a higher risk of modern slavery, the supplier will be required to initiate an action plan for improvement.
+Additionally, we recognise our responsibility to proactively engage with suppliers and other relevant stakeholders to address the possibility of modern slavery where such a risk is identified.

-Our Whistleblowing Policy7 provides our employees a confidential avenue for reporting concerns about possible corporate improprieties and establishes a framework for independent investigations.
+Our Whistleblowing Policy6 provides our employees a confidential avenue for reporting concerns about possible corporate improprieties and establishes a framework for independent investigations.

-Further, we operate under Wilmar International Limited's Human Rights Framework8 which operates a Grievance Procedure that provides confidential avenues for suppliers or other interested third parties to raise potential concerns or perceived issued in regard to human rights within our operations or supply chains.
+Further, we operate under Wilmar International Limited's Human Rights Framework7 which operates a Grievance Procedure that provides confidential avenues for suppliers or other interested third parties to raise potential concerns or perceived issued in regard to human rights within our operations or supply chains.